Reducing Food Waste Through Improved Cold Chain Management

 Take cold chains, for instance.
 A variation on conventional supply chains, they entail the movement of perishable goods under refrigeration at each stage.

-The challenge arises from the complexity that comes with handling different types of foods which require varying temperature conditions being distributed in different areas.
-Despite this challenge, simple cold chains have the potential to cut food wastage by close to half a billion tons every year.
+The challenge arises from the complexity of handling different types of foods, which require varying temperature conditions to be distributed across different areas.
+Despite this challenge, simple cold chains have the potential to cut food waste by nearly half a billion tons each year.

 This represents a significant improvement in our ability to feed more people at a lower cost while driving greater profitability into the food service company’s bottom line.